 Matthews is seventh overall in 3-point attempts and has been scorching basically the entire season.
 His transformation into an elite high-volume 3-point shooter has been remarkable, and the Blazers, the league’s most prolific 3-point shooting team, deserve representation in the contest.
 Lillard is a fine choice, too, but he’s going to be in the real All-Star game and the rookie-sophomore mockery.

 Matthews is shooting 42 percent from three this season, which is tied for 19th in the NBA.
 But as Lowe notes, he’s seventh in attempts, fourth in makes at 120 and ninth in adjusted field goal percentage.
-As Lowe aptly points out, the Trail Blazers as a team are second in three-point percentage at 38 percent and first in three-pointers made per game at 9.6, so it only seems fair that someone from Portland should compete in the contest, and Lillard already has plenty on his plate.
+As Lowe aptly points out, the Trail Blazers as a team are second in three-point percentage at 38 percent and first in three-pointers made per game at 9.6, so it only seems fair that someone from Portland should compete in the contest, and Lillard already has plenty on

 What’s more, Matthews really want to take part in the three-point contest.
 He refuses to lobby for himself, but he would very much like to be there.